JohnEstropia/CoreStore/README.md

 - **Efficient importing utilities.** Map your entities once with their corresponding import source (JSON for example), and importing from *transactions* becomes elegant.
 Uniquing is also done with an efficient find-and-replace algorithm. *(See [Importing data](#importing-data))*
 - **Tight design around Swift’s code elegance and type safety.** CoreStore fully utilizes Swift's community-driven language features.
 - **Full Documentation.** No magic here; all public classes, functions, properties, etc. have detailed *Apple Docs*.
 This *README* also introduces a lot of concepts and explains a lot of CoreStore's behavior.

-### New in CoreStore 2.0
 - **Informative (and pretty) logs.** All CoreStore and Core Data-related types now have very informative and pretty print outputs! *(See [Logging and error reporting](#logging-and-error-reporting))*
 - **Objective-C support!** Is your project transitioning from Objective-C to Swift but still can't quite fully convert some huge classes to Swift yet?
-CoreStore 2.0 is the answer to the ever-increasing Swift adoption.
-While still written in pure Swift, all CoreStore types now have their corresponding Objective-C-visible "bridging classes". *(See [Objective-C support](#objective-c-support))*
+CoreStore adjusts to the ever-increasing Swift adoption.
+While still written in pure Swift, all CoreStore types have their corresponding Objective-C-visible "bridging classes". *(See [Objective-C support](#objective-c-support))*
-- **iCloud storage (beta) support.** CoreStore now allows creation of iCloud persistent stores, as well as observing of iCloud-related events through the `ICloudStoreObserver`. *(See [iCloud storage](#icloud-storages))*
+- **iCloud storage (beta) support.** CoreStore allows creation of iCloud persistent stores, as well as observing of iCloud-related events through the `ICloudStoreObserver`. *(See [iCloud storage](#icloud-storages))*
-- **More extensive Unit Tests.** Extending CoreStore is now safer without having to worry about breaking old behavior.
+- **More extensive Unit Tests.** Extending CoreStore is safe without having to worry about breaking old behavior.

 *Have ideas that may benefit other Core Data users?
 [Feature Request](https://github.com/JohnEstropia/CoreStore/issues)s are welcome!*